Crown-Commercial-Service/digitalmarketplace-maintenance/README.md

 # Digital Marketplace Maintenance Page

+> As of October 2019 the Digital Marketplace is no longer maintaining this repository.
+Use the [GOV.UK Design System](https://design-system.service.gov.uk/) components for creating static pages.

 The code in here was used to create our [maintenance page](https://github.com/alphagov/digitalmarketplace-aws/blob/master/playbooks/roles/nginx/files/maintenance.html).
 More generally, it is helpful for creating static pages for the Digital Marketplace.

 ### What it does specifically